 Business — $25-30/user/month

-Formerly called “Team,” the Business plan adds admin controls, workspace management, and ensures your data isn’t used for training.
-It’s priced at $25/user/month on annual billing or $30 monthly, with a minimum of two users.
+Formerly called “Team,” the Business plan adds admin controls, workspace management, SAML SSO, and ensures your data isn’t used for training by default.
+It’s priced at $25/user/month on annual billing (and a higher rate billed monthly), with a minimum of two users.

 Enterprise — Custom pricing